mehicamina/Employees-App-Angular/README.md

 # Employees-App-Angular
-Web Application using Angular built at internship.
+Web Application using Angular built as an internship project.

 ## Technologies
     - Bootstrap 3